Jbleezy/BO1-Reimagined/README.md

 * Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
-* Moon: use BO3 PES mask model and anims

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)